Netcracker/KubeMarine/documentation/Installation.md

   * RockyLinux 8.6, 8.7, 8.8, 9.2, 9.3, 9.4, 9.5, 9.6
   * Ubuntu 20.04, 22.04.1, 24.04.1

-**Note**:
-* Ubuntu 20.04 is not supported for kubernetes 1.35 and higher
+**Note**: Ubuntu 20.04 is not supported for Kubernetes 1.35 and higher
-* Ubuntu 24.04 is supported only with kubernetes versions starting from v1.29.7 and above.

 <!-- #GFCFilterMarkerStart# -->
 The actual information about the supported versions can be found in `compatibility_map.distributives` section of [globals.yaml configuration](../kubemarine/resources/configurations/globals.yaml#L299).